alysonabril/ios-structs-classes-lab-2/README.md

 for shape in myShapes {
     print("This is a \(shape.name) with an area of \(shape.area) and a perimeter of \(shape.perimeter)") }

+**** it's going to print tice because there are only two elements in my array
 ```

 ## Question 6